cosmos/sdk-tutorials/tutorials/understanding-ibc-denoms/index.md

 <HighlightBox type="info">

 How do light clients get their name?
-These are on-chain clients that only keep track of the blockhashes of a _counterparty_ chain.
+These are on-chain clients that only keep track of the block hashes of a _counterparty_ chain.
 This allows the chain to create a trustless connection over IBC _without the client duplicating the counterparty chain in full_, making such clients "light" rather than "heavy".

 </HighlightBox>